kagemeka/cp/py/src/leetcode/1998/README.md

 # keywords
 - GCD
 - UnionFind
+  - its values are not index but prime factors and elements of an array.
 - Disjoint Set
 - prime factorization
 - LPF (Least Prime Factor)
 - sort
 - connected components
+  - connect values with prime factors

 # summary